 By Lawrence Ostlere

-This formation became the standard particularly during the 1990s, and is still used by many top sides today, despite its declining importance.
+This soccer formation became the standard particularly during the 1990s, and is still used by many top sides today, despite its declining importance.
 The system is based on partnerships through the middle of the field to create balance.
 So, whilst one centre back goes to win the ball, the other drops back to cover the space behind.
 The two centre midfielders are typically given either an attacking or defensive role – Manchester United’s 1990s side saw Roy Keane do the defensive work whilst Paul Scholes sought to score and create goals.

 Likewise in attack, the strikers are often paired to offer different threats – Tottenham Hotspur use the height of Peter Crouch alongside the pace of Jermaine Defoe.
 This means that if the opposing side take up a defensive line high up the pitch, Defoe’s pace can exploit the space behind, and if the defence then drops deeper to nullify Defoe, Crouch will be much further forward, where his height gives him the opportunity to score headed goals in the penalty area.